-Though they were written almost 100 years ago these tunes have remained in the Jazz repertoire to this day.
+Though they were written almost 100 years ago, these tunes remain in the jazz repertoire to this day.

-With the exception of one or two of these tunes, every one of these Jazz Standards could be called on any Jazz gig or jam session.
+With the exception of one or two tunes, each one of these tunes could be called on any gig or jam session.

-Because of they’re popularity, working these Jazz Standards will give you a solid foundation in the popular Jazz jam repertoire.
+Because of their popularity, working these standards gives you a solid foundation in jam repertoire.

-To help you get started with these important tunes, here’s a list of 8 Pre-Bebop Jazz Standards that you can add to your repertoire list.
+Here’s a list of 8 pre-bebop jazz standards that you can add to your repertoire list.

 - All of Me